 Are you hyper-focused on one business concept?

 Often times we see business owners that have an interest in multiple facets of the business but lack focus on any given one.
-Whether you are starting a new venture or you are several years into growing your business, it is critical to focus on doing one thing.
-It is easy to start something and put a ton of energy into it, but 3 months later become intrigued by a new idea and switch their attention to that new concept.
+Whether you are starting a new venture or you are several years into growing your business, it’s critical to focus on doing one thing.
+It is easy to start something and put a ton of energy into it, but 3 months later become intrigued by a new idea and switch your attention to that new concept.
 Thus, neglecting to ever fully implement the first concept.

 Have you considered your target market?

 Who are you selling to?
 What are the best-selling channels?
 How do your customers like to buy?
 Where?
 When?
 Who is the actual buyer?
 Is it the end consumer (for business-to-consumer businesses)?
-Or is it the CEO, CFO, or other role within a company (for business-to-business services/products)?
+Or, is it the CEO, CFO, or another role within a company (for business-to-business services/products)?
 Ensuring that you know your audience and that you have created a product or service that uniquely meets their needs is a key pillar in any business model.

 Why should they buy from you?